 The revenue forecast is made by estimating collections of unpaid taxes up to five years' delinquent.
 This revenue category varies depending on the amount of unpaid taxes at the end of one year compared to the previous year due to: 1) voluntary payment of taxes, 2) County resources allocated to collection efforts, and 3) the success of those collection efforts.
-Due to COVID-19, collection efforts were curtailed in early March 2020.
+Due to COVID-19, collection efforts were curtailed in early March 2020, which will negatively affect this revenue stream.